zio/zio-cli/docs/options.md

 ### Example
-As an example, we are going to construct an instance of `Options[Git]` that describes the options of command `git commit`.
-We are goint to implement only an option `--msg` that includes a commit message and alternatives between `-a`, `--interactive` and `--patch`.
+As an example, we are going to construct an instance of `Options[Git]` that describes the options of the command `git commit`.
+We are going to implement only an option `--msg` that includes a commit message and alternatives between `-a`, `--interactive` and `--patch`.
 First, we create the basic options.
-Observe how we add an alias to `all`and `msg.
+Observe how we add an alias to `all`and `msg`.
 ```scala mdoc:silent:reset
 import zio.cli._